layer3switch/metrilyx-2.0/README.md

 #### Importing models
-You will need to import page models from v2.0 to v2.1 as 2.1 now uses a database to store the models.
+You will need to import page models from v2.0 to v2.1 as 2.1 uses a database to store the models.
 During the installation process, the installer backups the current installation with a timestamp.

 You can import models from the UI but you may also import them via CLI.
 You can issue the following command to import a json page model (i.e. graphmap).

-	curl -u amdin:metrilyx http://localhost/api/graphmaps -H "Content-Type:application/json" -d @<path/to/json/model>
+	curl -u admin:metrilyx http://localhost/api/graphmaps -H "Content-Type:application/json" -d @<path/to/json/model>

-This will import a graphmap (i.e. page).
+The above will import a graphmap (i.e. page).
 To import a heatmap you can use the following endpoint:

-	curl -u amdin:metrilyx http://localhost/api/heatmaps -H "Content-Type:application/json" -d @<path/to/heatmap/model>
+	curl -u admin:metrilyx http://localhost/api/heatmaps -H "Content-Type:application/json" -d @<path/to/heatmap/model>

 To import all existing graphmaps from v2.0, issue the following commands:

-	cd /opt/metrilyx-<timestamp>/pagemodels
+	$ cd /opt/metrilyx-<timestamp>/pagemodels
-	for i in $(ls);do curl -u amdin:metrilyx http://localhost/api/graphmaps -H "Content-Type:application/json" -d @./$i; done
+	$ for i in $(ls);do curl -u admin:metrilyx http://localhost/api/graphmaps -H "Content-Type:application/json" -d @./$i; done

 Similarly to import all existing heatmaps from v2.0, issue the following commands:

-	cd /opt/metrilyx-<timestamp>/heatmaps
+	$ cd /opt/metrilyx-<timestamp>/heatmaps
-	for i in $(ls);do curl -u amdin:metrilyx http://localhost/api/heatmaps -H "Content-Type:application/json" -d @./$i; done
+	$ for i in $(ls);do curl -u admin:metrilyx http://localhost/api/heatmaps -H "Content-Type:application/json" -d @./$i; done

 #### Notes
 - The default username and password for the site are admin and metrilyx respectively.
 Changing these will cause the application to stop functioning as other configurations also need to be updated.